DinoIsanovic/BlokBa-app/README.en.md

 that runs immediately.
 The code sits next to the blocks, line by line.
 Works fully offline.

+**What makes it hybrid:** it isn't only about snapping blocks.
+More advanced students type command parameters straight into the block, on the keyboard — exactly as they would in Python itself.
+The move from snapping to typing happens gradually, inside the same application, instead of as a leap at the end of the year.

 Built for lower secondary school (ages 11–15) as a bridge to writing Python by hand.